-Our firm has also provided the following services to Implemented Investment Solutions Limited (the 'Manager'): agreed upon procedures on net tangible assets calculation, controls assurance reporting, registry compliance assurance reporting and the audits of the financial statements of the Manager and of other funds managed by the Manager.
-The provision of these services has not impaired our independence as auditor of the funds.
-Subject to certain restrictions, partner and employees of our firm may also deal with the funds on normal terms within the ordinary course of trading activities of the business of the funds.
-These matters have not impaired our independence as auditor of the funds.
-The firm has no other relationship with, or interest in, the funds.
+Other than in our capacity as auditor we have no relationship with, or interests in, the funds.
+Subject to certain restrictions, partners and employees of our firm may also deal with the fund on normal terms within the ordinary course of trading activities of the business of the fund.
+These matters have not impaired our independence as auditor of the fund.
+The firm has no other relationship with, or interest in, the fund.